 Boredom is definitely one of the things you want to avoid for your family vacation this summer.
-Pack up books, travel games, tablets, music, beach toys, and portable a DVD player.
+Pack up books, travel games, tablets, music, your best bowling shoes, beach toys, and portable a DVD player.
 Download apps, make sure everything is charged 100% and keep chargers and spare batteries handy just in case.
 I like to bring along a few new items as surprises on long road trips as these tend to hold attention longer.
 Of course, after you’ve planned (and paid) for your vacation, you likely wont want to break the bank with more toys.
 I am always surprised at how long a new box of crayons can entertain my little artists.
 And at 99 cents a box, you can’t afford to pass this up!

 Know Your Destination

 Research the surrounding area of the hotel or resort you are staying at to see what is close by.
 Bowling alleys (get a pair of bowling shoes), family-friendly restaurants, parks, movie theaters, and local attractions like zoos and children’s museums are some examples of fun things to do on your family vacation.
 Being able to walk to other locations or knowing about a free shuttle service will save you lots in cab fees and give you one less thing to worry about when you’re transporting your troop.